23-MDDN342/project-3-data-mappings-mitchetimo4/README.md

 4/6/23

 I have made a quick addition before I start the training.
 I have added more colour sliders for the horn colour and halo colour to change in relation to hair colour/darkness.
 Darker hair will now result in a darker accessory colour and vice versa.

+I have trained the sliders now but they arent super accurate a lot of the time in the quiz.
+Im thinking about changing what im training it to do from

+if showing teeth = smile
+if long hair = halo
+if dark skin = purple stroke
+if prominant eyebrows = cross eyes dark hair = orange halo/red horns light hair = yellow halo/pink horns

+to

+if smiling = smile
+if long hair = halo
+if dark skin = purple stroke
+if angry eyebrows = cross eyes dark hair = orange halo/red horns light hair = yellow halo/pink horns

+this could make it easier for the program to learn as it uses more tracking points and less colour.